 Local Area Plan Concerns

-The approval of the Guidebook would effectively allow multi-community Local Area Plans to apply the “urban forms” proposed in the Guidebook.
+The city will be divided into 42 multi community areas.
+Multi-community Local Area Plans will be created to apply the policies of the Guidebook.
 Over the next five years, the aim is to have multi-community area plans in place for all developed Calgary.

-Plan Development: The city will be divided into 42 multi community areas.
-A new Local Area Plan will be created for each by a Local Area Plan Team: Each local area plan consists of a team of city staff, and a working group from the community and developers.
+Plan Development: A new Local Area Plan will be created for each by a Local Area Plan Team: Each local area plan consists of a team of city staff, and a working group from the community and developers.
 The Administration staff will create plan in collaboration with a working group (described above), incorporating feedback from the broader public throughout the processes.

 Timing: The process takes about 1 year from project start to the draft plan.

 Plan Approval: Local Area Plans are ultimately decided upon by City Council.
 Once a plan is finalized by the Administration, the plan will be presented to City Council at a Public Hearing.
 Residents and other affected parties will have the opportunity to express their support or objections to the Plan.
 Council will adopt or reject the plan as a bylaw.

 An Area Plan is a one-time blanket implementation of current urban design philosophy.
 It will likely do little to honour the history, value or contextual integrity of single -family home neighbourhoods.
 There will be limited opportunity to look at specific locations or unique circumstances.
 Although full time City Planners and Developers staff, already familiar with the jargon and planning principles, may be able devote enough time to effectively work on the plan, it will be very difficult for resident volunteers to do the same.

-Bylaw Revision Concerns
+Land Use Bylaw Revision Concerns

 On 17 June 2019, Council directed the Administration to return with an outline for what new land use bylaw districts could look like based on the new Guidebook at the same time that the Guidebook is being proposed by Council.The following are excerpts from the “Toward a Renewed Land Use Bylaw” relative to low density residential areas.

 “Phase 1: Priority Focus November 2019-Q1 2021

 - Work on a new Limited scale Neighbourhood Housing district that would accommodate inclusive and equitable choices for everyone throughout communities.

 - Output – New district that could be implemented across developed areas (with potential to expand to developing areas)

 - Output – Implementation options for when/how to apply new district

 - Output – How-to-Guide that will outline design intent and help to provide guidance when relaxations are requested

 The new Districts and Rule will govern what buildings can be constructed.